JQiue/vuepress-plugin-meilisearch2/docs/src/guide/server.md

 order: 2
 ---

-MeiliSearch provides a server program that offers self-deployment options for users with cloud servers.
-To simplify server-side MeiliSearch usage, Docker can be used for installation and management.
+MeiliSearch provides a server program that provides self-deployment options for users using cloud servers.
+To simplify the use of MeiliSearch on the server side, you can use Docker for installation and management.

 ## Installation